kjarosh/latex-docker/README.md

 Versions are in the format of `<major>.<minor>`.
 The major version relates to TeX Live version (which is the year), the minor version is the version of the image within the given year.
-In order for `tlmgr` to work, the year must be current.
+In order for `tlmgr` to work, the year in the version must be current, because the default mirror does not support archival TeX Live releases.

 ## GitHub Actions